telerik/blazor-docs/components/gridlayout/overview.md

 ## Features

-The StackLayout offers the following features:
+The GridLayout offers the following features:

 * `Class` - the CSS class that renders on the main wrapping element of the component.

-* `Width`- takes a CSS unit that determines how wide the GridLayout is.
+* `Width`- takes a CSS lenght unit that determines how wide the GridLayout is.
 See the [Dimensions]({%slug common-features/dimensions%}) article for more details on what units you can use and how dimensions in percent work.

 * `ColumnSpacing` - controls the space between the columns in the GridLayout.
-See the [Dimensions]({%slug common-features/dimensions%}) article for more details on what units you can use and how dimensions in percent work.
+Use a CSS length unit.

 * `RowSpacing` - controls the space between the rows in the GridLayout.
-See the [Dimensions]({%slug common-features/dimensions%}) article for more details on what units you can use and how dimensions in percent work.
+Use a CSS length unit.

 * `HorizontalAlign` - controls the alignment of the inner items in the GridLayout column based on the X axis.
 Takes a member of the `GridLayoutHorizontalAlign` enum: